Anti-Inflammatory Diet Plan →

 1. First grind your coffee beans into a very fine coffee powder.
 A grinder works, just hold down and keep grinder for a while.

 2. Next place your water into a small pot.
-Add 1-2 tbsp of your coffee powder, sugar, and vanilla extract (if using).
+Add 1-2 tablespoon of your coffee powder, sugar, and vanilla extract (if using).

 3. Let the coffee sink to the bottom of the pot and then dissolve the sugar with the water.